lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

 train_data, test_data = train_test_split(song_df, test_size = 0.20, random_state=0)
 </code>

 This uses the `scikit-learn` library.
-In this case, the testing data's size is 20% of the dataset, while the remaining 80% is the training data.
+In this case, the testing data's size is 20% of the dataset, while the remaining 80% is the training data. <mark>See</mark>

+Next, the `init()` function creates an item similarity recommender using the training data.
+Finally, the program finds similar songs to the song that the user inputs.

 ## Constructor